 - Get informed about HIPAA – it lets the dentist know you understand this important part of patient confidentiality.

-Just like shadowing and research, volunteering is not just a box to check.
+Just like shadowing, volunteering is not just a box to check.
 It is an opportunity to display your desire to serve others, so there is no minimum number of hours.
-Instead, approach volunteering from the view that this is just something that you do regardless of whether you are required.
+Indeed, when asked why they are interested in becoming dentists, many applicants say because the wish to help people.
+While this may be true, saying it alone is not enough, you must prove it!
+Do not wait until you are a doctor to be a service to others.
+Approach volunteering from the view that this is just something that you do for its intrinsic value, rather than because you are obligated.

 Short answer is yes.

 That said, which organization(s) to join is completely up to you.
 One misconception that students make is that you must join all pre-dental or pre-health clubs.
 Instead, consider what hobbies and interests you have and seek out like-minded people.
 General advice for any UH student is to join at least one academic club and one social club.
 Academic clubs include professional clubs like pre-med clubs but also clubs for a major of an academic discipline.
 Social clubs include Greek life, hobbyist clubs, and other clubs that allow you to explore a variety of extra-curricular activities.

 Generally speaking, the impact of joining an student organization (besides gaining friends and learning about a particular area) on your application will depend on your level of involvement.
 Dental school admissions committees strongly value leadership in applicants.
 Therefore, it is not enough to simply attend organizational meetings, but you should look for ways to further the mission or cause of the organization.
 This could mean becoming an officer, but may also mean engaging in activities organized by the club, such as fundraisers, food-drives, volunteer activities, etc. If you are more involved, you will have more to included on your application and discuss during an interview.

 Admission can never be guaranteed, but a competitive dental school applicant has: